ing-huyle/Pomotic/README.md

 # Pomotic
-A customizable worktime tracker and pomodoro timer ([see demo](https://pomotic.netlify.app/)).
+A customizable pomodoro timer ([see demo](https://pomotic.netlify.app/)).
 Built with React and Redux toolkit.

 ## Skills & Technologies Used